 The marriage schedule is issued no earlier than 7 days before the date of the marriage.

 Civil marriages are conducted by district registrars appointed by the Registrar General.
 Religious or belief ceremonies must be conducted by someone who is an approved celebrant.

 The marriage must be performed in front of the registrar or celebrant and two witnesses.

 A civil marriage ceremony can take place in a registrar's office or in any other appropriate location (other than religious premises) that has been agreed by the couple and the registration authority, for example, a stately home, on a boat in Scottish waters, on a hillside.

 Both religious and civil marriages must take place at the time and place specified on the Marriage Schedule.
-If the place of marriage is changed, the district registrar must be informed and may make changes to the Marriage Schedule - see Changes to the Marriage Schedule under heading How to marry.
+If the place of marriage is changed, the district registrar must be informed and may make changes to the Marriage Schedule - see Changes to the Marriage Schedule under How to marry.

 There are no residence requirements for someone wishing to marry in Scotland, therefore citizens of any country can marry in any district they choose, provided there is no legal impediment to the marriage (that is, it must not break the law).

 District registrars must be notified and sent the relevant forms and documents.
 The marriage notice that must be completed by you and your partner can be sent abroad and returned by post.
 You do not need to be resident in Scotland during the waiting period between the giving of notice and the date on which the marriage can take place.
-However, if you are having a religious ceremony, it is necessary for either you or your partner to collect the Marriage Schedule in person before the ceremony.
+However, if you are having a religious or belief ceremony, it is necessary for either you or your partner to collect the Marriage Schedule in person before the ceremony.
 Addresses of district registrars can be obtained from any district registrar or the Registrar General.

 Money and certificates